zhonhel/Incremental-Object-Detection-with-Feature-Pyramid-Network-and-Knowledge-Distillation/README.md

 PyTorch with the version released between 2018.10.1-2018.10.30, and should be compiled from source.
 (Because some ops written by detectron authors are not contained in PyTorch python .whl file.)

-Note: don't install detectron with "python setup.py", because we should run multiple different detectrons with adaptation.
+Note: don't install detectron with "python setup.py", because we will run multiple different detectrons with adaptation.